jedrichards/grunt-rsync/README.md

 ## grunt-rsync

-A Grunt task for accessing the file copying and syncing capabilities of the rsync command line utility.
+A Grunt multitask for accessing the file copying and syncing capabilities of the rsync command line utility.
 Uses the [rsyncwrapper](https://github.com/jedrichards/rsyncwrapper) npm module for the core functionality.

 ### Prerequisites